Molajo/Filesystem/.dev/Doc/usage.md

 and as such installable via [Composer](http://getcomposer.org/).

 Filesystem's built-in adapters provide sufficient directory and file services for most projects.
-Out of the box, local filesystem, FTP Server, Github, Registry, and Streaming are supported.
+Out of the box, local filesystem, Ftp Server, Github, Registry, and Streaming are supported.
 Creating new Adapters is a simple process for most PHP programmers.

 ## Usage